ArjhanToteck/Da-Vinci-Machine/README.md

 I remember seeing some TikTok a while ago where a dude stuck a pen to his printer and made it write an essay with Chat GPT or something.
 It's a cool idea, but if I did that, I wouldn't be publishing it on GitHub for my school to see and then suspend me or something.
 Instead, I only borrowed the concept of attatching a pen to my 3D printer and thought it'd be cool to draw some stuff.

 This repository contains a tool written in HTML and JS to convert image files into .gcode instructions for a 3D printer.
+I know it's unoptimized spaghetti, but I wrote 90% of it in the span of two school nights when I should've been studying for my calculus test.
+Sue me.

 # How to use